learn-co-students/dsc-4-final-project-online-ds-sp-000/README.md

 ### 1. Technical Report Must-Haves

+Your jupyter notebook should include all code written for this project.
+This includes any code for sourcing, cleaning, and preprocessing data.
+Your technical report should also contain a record of the various different hyperparameters you tried during the tuning process, and the results each achieved.
+Any data scientist given your technical report should be able to reproduce every step you took during the project from start to finish and achieve the same results, so don't forget to set a random seed for reproducibility!

+As always, your jupyter notebook should be well-organized and easy to read, with clean, well-commented code as necessary.

 ### 2. Non-Technical Presentation Must-Haves

+Just as with the other projects, you should also complete a 5-10 slide PowerPoint or Google Slides presentation that explains your problem, methodology, and results to non-technical stakeholders.
+This can be especially hard with Deep Learning--try not to get bogged down with technical jargon!
+Your slide deck should take ~5 minutes to go through, and should contain graphics and avoid long blocks of text or code when possible.

+**_HINT_**: Keras provides [excellent documentation](https://keras.io/visualization/) on how to create a visualization of your neural network's architecture!

 ### 3. Blog Post

-Please also write a blog post about one element of the project - it could be the EDA, the feature selection, the choice of visualizations or anything else technical relating to the project.
-It should be between 800-1500 words and should be targeted at your peers - aspiring data scientists.
+Please also write a blog post about your experience working on this project.
+This blog post should provide insight into the problem you are trying to solve and your dataset, any preprocessing steps required, and your approach to building and iteratively tuning your model.
+It should also contain an explanation of any problems, obstacles, or surprises you encountered during this project.
+The blog post should be between 800-1500 words and should be targeted at your peers - aspiring data scientists.

 ## Summary